mnwiegand/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview

-####BatchSnapper: a mobile or web app for retail of small batches and one of a kind items by local artists and artisans
+####BatchSnapper: a mobile or web app for wholesale, consignement &/or retail of small batches
+                    of one of a kind items by local artists and artisans

     *User #1 : the maker, artist or artisan
-    *User #2 : the retail shop manager or buyer that wants to purchase User #1's items at wholesale or sell those items on consignment
+    *User #2 : the retail shop manager or buyer that wants to purchase at wholesale or consign User #1's items
     *User #3 : the retail staff handling shipping, receiving, stocking, sales floor *User #4 : the shoppers from the general public *User #5 : corporate or non-profit shopping accounts (holiday or patron gifts)